True or false: Pineapple is originally from Brazil in South America, not Hawaii.

-Christopher Columbus and his crew were most likely the first people from Europe to taste pineapple.
+Christopher Columbus and his crew were most likely the first people from Europe to taste the pineapple.

-And still no one knows when the first pineapple arrived in Hawaii, where the fruit was called halakahiki, meaning foreign fruit.2)
+And still, no one knows when the first pineapple arrived in Hawaii, where the fruit was called halakahiki, meaning foreign fruit.

-Pineapple contains vitamin C, manganese, cooper, vitamin B6, Vitamin B1, fiber, folate, and pantothenic acid.
+Pineapple contains vitamin C, manganese, copper, vitamin B6, Vitamin B1, fiber, folate, and pantothenic acid.
 These vitamins and minerals should be apart of your daily intake.

 Pineapple can actually help with your digestion and stomach.
 The fruit is high in fiber and water and therefore helps your digestion.
 It helps prevent constipation and regularity in your system.
 This creates a healthy digestive tract.

 Bromelain is an enzyme found in pineapples, which can actually help you heal.
 Studies have shown that bromelain can help reduce swelling, bruising, healing time, and pain associated with injuries and surgeries.